junxit/us-congress-bills-110/metadata.md

 - Rep. Inglis, Bob [R-SC-4] (I000023)
 - Rep. Herger, Wally [R-CA-2] (H000528)
 - Rep. Gallegly, Elton [R-CA-24] (G000021)
+- Rep. Wolf, Frank R. [R-VA-10] (W000672)

 ## Committees (1)

 - House — Foreign Affairs Committee

+## Recorded votes (1)

+- 2007-06-18 — [House 110-1-500](votes/house-110-1-0500.md) — On Motion to Suspend the Rules and Agree, as Amended — **Passed** (388–1)

 ## Actions

 - 2007-05-22 — Introduced in House
 - 2007-05-22 — Introduced in House
 - 2007-05-22 — Referred to the House Committee on Foreign Affairs.
+- 2007-05-23 — Committee Agreed to Seek Consideration Under Suspension of the Rules, (Amended) by Unanimous Consent.
+- 2007-05-23 — Committee Consideration and Mark-up Session Held.
+- 2007-06-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-06-18 — Considered as unfinished business. (consideration: CR H6630)
+- 2007-06-18 — Considered under suspension of the rules. (consideration: CR H6610-6612)
+- 2007-06-18 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+151.
+- 2007-06-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-18 — Ms. Watson moved to suspend the rules and agree to the resolution, as amended.
+- 2007-06-18 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 388 - 1 (Roll no. 500). (text: CR H6610)
+- 2007-06-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 388 - 1 (Roll no. 500).(text: CR H6610)
+- 2007-06-18 — The title of the measure was amended.
+Agreed to without objection.